labgem/microscope-user-doc/docs/content/expdata/NGSEvoAnalysis.rst

 2. Specify:

 	* the way you define identical mutations, knowing that, by default, they must have the same position on the reference sequence (in the "Shared Mutations" mode only).
-	* the numbers of lineages and clones in which you’d like to retrieve the same mutations or mutated GOs.
+	* the numbers of lineages and clones in which you'd like to retrieve the same mutations or mutated GOs.
 	* the standpoint of your analysis: inclusion of all the evolved clones or selection of clones sampled at a specific timepoint.

 3. If you want, you can play with: